Half Of 3

 [ \frac{7}{9} \times \frac{1}{2} = \frac{7}{18} ]

 Notice how the denominator swells while the numerator remains unchanged.
 If you ever find yourself with an even numerator, you might be tempted to halve that part directly, but remember that the denominator must also be halved to keep the proportion intact.
-Even so, for example, halving 8 ⁄ 12 can be done by dividing both parts by 2, yielding 4 ⁄ 6, which can then be reduced further to 2 ⁄ 3.
+Practically speaking, for example, halving 8 ⁄ 12 can be done by dividing both parts by 2, yielding 4 ⁄ 6, which can then be reduced further to 2 ⁄ 3.
 This shortcut works only when both components are divisible by the same factor; otherwise, stick to the multiplication method.

 Why the Distinction Matters in Everyday Life

 Even in finance, halving a fraction can represent splitting a share of a profit or dividing a tax deduction.
-Plus, misreading the operation can cause you to allocate funds incorrectly, leading to budgeting errors that affect multiple stakeholders.
+Misreading the operation can cause you to allocate funds incorrectly, leading to budgeting errors that affect multiple stakeholders.
 The underlying lesson is simple: the slash isn’t just a visual cue; it’s a mathematical operator that demands attention to both the numerator and the denominator.

 A Clean Wrap‑Up